charklewis/scoreboard/README.md

 ### General

 - I would like to use `Dialog` (or similar component) from react-aria for the sidebar nav, however the API requires the dialog and button to live in the same component which is not possible with the current design.
 So, for now, I am using headless-ui
+- We can use [sonner](https://sonner.emilkowal.ski/getting-started) for a toast library

 ### Testing